aliutiev/portfolio/School Projects/README.md

-Directory contains projects/assignments from school to highlight a basic understanding of data structures, cryptography and programming languages.
+Directory contains assignments from school to highlight an understanding of basic data structures & functions, cryptography & SQL queries.